materialscloud-org/mc-frontend/README.md

 - when linking to pages/resources don't use the leading flash (so use e.g. `<a href="work">` or `<img src="images/logos/mc3d.png">`).
 This will use the `base:` subpath correctly.
 - enviroment variables are set (mostly for backend fetches) via the `.env.development` and `.env.production` files and assigned in `./src/config/env.js`.
 Astro will automatically use prod and dev backends depending on the command ran...

-  - for an example file using these env variables see `./src/components/home/Statistics.astro` -
+  - for an example file using these env variables see `./src/components/home/Statistics.astro`

-- ASTRO JS scripts are bundled smartly to the client and some performance gains may be free:

-  - `client:load`

-    - Good for critical UI that must be interactive immediately (e.g. navigation, modals, etc).
-    - Downside: it adds JS cost up front, which can slow page load.

-  - `client:idle`

-    - Non-critical interactivity: e.g. analytics widgets, optional animations.
-    - Hydration waits until main thread is less busy → less impact on LCP.

-  - `client:visible`

-    - Best for below-the-fold or rarely viewed content (e.g. FAQ accordions, tab panels far down).
-    - No JS loads/hydrates until the element is actually scrolled into view → great for performance.

-  - `client:media="(min-width: 768px)"`

-    - Only loads/hydrates if the viewport matches that media query.
-For example, skip hydration on mobile.

-  - `client:only` - Disables SSR completely.
-Component is empty HTML until JS loads.
-    Useful when the component must render entirely on client (e.g. depends on browser-only APIs).

 - This project attempts to use modern standards while also maintaining most of the UI prior, changes are as follows: